Damcy/emailATbupt/README.md

 # emailATbupt
-A Python script for sending emails via BUPT servers
+A Python script for sending emails with BUPT (Beijing University Posts and Telecomunications) email account

 ### Dependencies
 1. Python 3
-2. A PC connected to BUPT Campus Network and an BUPT email address.
+2. An BUPT email account.

 ### Usage
 1. replace all XXX in mail.py